Thinkwise/docs/docs/sf/conventions.md

   - Requirements - which language best guarantees the clarity of the requirements?

-  - Data model - important because, for instance, reports can be directly created on the database.
+  - Data model - important because reports can be directly created on the database, for instance.

 - Screen resolution